paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/multichannel_competition.markdown

 ---
 title: Multi-Channel Competition
-series: Dissertation
+series: dissertation
 date: '2002-06-01 00:00:07 +0000'
 ---
 Unlike their analogue variants, digital satellite and cable services introduced a new method of browsing their greater number of channels: the Electronic Programme Guide (EPG).
 This allowed the viewer to browse channels and gain information about other programmes being shown, as well as browse channels by genre i.e. entertainment, sport, arts etc. Now audiences could watch television on a programme by programme basis rather than be dictated by channel schedules.

 This saw idents, end credits and other programme junctions being increasingly used to promote programmes.
 Channel 4 was the first to do so, using the right hand quarter of screen displaying the channel's logo with information about forthcoming programmes or programme related material that could be purchased whilst the end credits rolled.

 This information in the past tended to be shown at the end of a programme.
 In addition, late 2001 saw channels start to use programme junctions and their associated idents to not only display information about what channel you were watching, but also contained menus (before only seen in separate promotions, or when there had been schedule changes), detailing up-coming programmes.

 {% figure caption:"Figure 31: 'End Credit Promotions' (ECPs) became a new trend in keeping viewers tuned to a particular channel" class:"u-abreast" %}
 {% picture supporting /articles/dissertation/figure-31a.png alt="Still from ITV end credit promotion" %}